edjiang/CodeDay-Guide/venue.md

 It may take some time, so even though a company says "we may be able to give you a space", keep looking until you get a yes.

 Once you get a yes, you're finished with one of the most important steps in organizing your CodeDay: getting a venue!

+###Space Checklist

+Make sure your space has, or prepare to bring:

+* Enough chairs and tables
+* Power outlets and extension strips
+* A Projector
+* Speakers for music (this is very important!)